madelinezday/buttondown/guides/stripe.md

 ### Review your business settings

 Stripe automatically reports and collects taxes for to your paid newsletter.
-We recommend checking out Stripe’s docs on “[Setting Up Stripe Tax](https://stripe.com/docs/tax/set-up)” and “[Collecting Taxes For Recurring Payments](https://stripe.com/docs/tax/subscriptions)” for a full overview on how to make sure your tax information is in ship shape.
+We recommend Stripe’s docs on “[Setting Up Stripe Tax](https://stripe.com/docs/tax/set-up)” and “[Collecting Taxes For Recurring Payments](https://stripe.com/docs/tax/subscriptions)” for a full overview on how to make sure your tax information is in ship shape.

 ## Going Above and Beyond